Down in the DM: Critical reception

 Rolling Stone named the remix of "Down in the DM" one of the 30 best songs of the first half of 2016: "On paper, a 34-year-old Southern rap lifer talking about his social media game should be embarrassing, but Yo Gotti has the right amount of bounce, humor and R-rated come-ons.
 Meanwhile, Nicki Minaj shows up to point out who's really in charge."

 Chart performance

 Down in the DM debuted at number 87 on the US Billboard Hot 100 for the chart dated December 19, 2015.
-Following the release of the Nicki Minaj-assisted remix, the song climbed from number 31 to a new peak at number 18 on the chart.
+Following the release of the Nicki Minaj-assisted remix, the song climbed from number 31 to a new peak at number 18 on the chart, eventually topping out at number 13 in March 2016.
 The Hot 100 lift came largely thanks to a 154% increase in weekly sales.
 The song shifted 51,349 paid US downloads during the February 5–11 tracking period and ranked as that week’s number 12 digital song.
 The arrival of the remix additionally soared streams for the song by 59% to 7.2 million, with Spotify leading with 38% of overall plays across streaming providers.
 On May 29, 2020, the single was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming units of over three million units in the United States.